 There are 4000 languages in the world that make use of some form of writing system.
 But there remains only a small number of unique writing scripts in the world.
 Georgian is one of them and many believe that many letters of the alphabet represent the curly shape of vines.

-The Qvevri, a sort of bulbous vessel that looks a bit like a raindrop, is how wine used to be produced here.
+The Qvevri, a sort of bulbous vessel that looks a bit like a raindrop, is the vessel that made wine.
 Wine historians believe that the shape of the qvevri represents the womb.
 In any case, the qvevri is part of the country’s Intangible Cultural Heritage, a UNESCO recognised representation or expression of a place’s cultural heritage.

 Regular Georgian people speak with authority on wines.
 Tbilisi’s countless wine shops are staffed by highly knowledgable and passionate people.
 Even supermarket wine managers can talk about wine in a way that would shame some speciality store owners in the west.